 Intended for D6-sized machines, the No.60 was a carbon copy of the previous two scrapers only smaller, and held 6 cubic yards struck and 8 cubic yards heaped.

 Caterpillar’s scraper sales went through the roof.

-Spurred on by their success, Caterpillar then turned their design team loose on a scraper for their D4 tractor, the end result being the No.40 which first appeared in 1949.
+Spurred on by the success, Caterpillar then turned its design team loose on a scraper for the D4 tractor, the end result being the No.40 which first appeared in 1949.

 Now the No.40 was quite a departure from the previous three scrapers as it featured hydraulic control which was more suited to the D4, and it had a conventional flat bowl floor and cutting edge.

 Demand for the No.40 from export customers was so great that Caterpillar set up licence manufacture of the model in several countries.

 The No.40 was built in France by Corpet-Louvet, in South Africa by Wright, in Australia by Steelweld and in the UK by Birtley.